-- Stocks of Spanish mackerel are healthy around Australia.
+- Stocks of Spanish mackerel are healthy in the Northern Territory and Western Australia.

 - Spanish mackerel is caught using a variety of line fishing methods.
 Because these line fishing methods are highly targeted, impacts on other species and habitats are negligible.

-Spanish mackerel is found across much of northern Australia, and fished in Commonwealth, QLD, NT and WA-managed fisheries.
-Whilst the structure of stocks is complex as there are a number of different stocks within a single jurisdiction, stocks of Spanish mackerel appear healthy in all jurisdictions.
+Spanish mackerel are a fast growing pelagic predatory fish found across much of northern Australia, and fished in Commonwealth, QLD, NT and WA-managed fisheries.
+Whilst the structure of stocks is complex as there are a number of different stocks within a single jurisdiction, stocks of Spanish mackerel are healthy in the Northern Territory and Western Australia.